jeremyloh-hub/MangaSphere/README.md

 ## Key Takeaway

 - Importance of planning out the model
-- How to populate data with an embedded data & reading documentation
+- How to populate data within an embedded model & reading documentation

 ## References